ashok0706/RestaurantManagement/README.md

  ### Summary

  This project is designed for
- * visitor can Order food
- * Admin can add fooditems.
+ * restaurant CRUD Operation

-The  operations on various tables wich are internally connected as OnetoOne, ManytoOne, ManytoMany  form.
+The  operations on  tables wich are RDBMS.